January clearout, sell your unwanted jewellery

 January is finally upon us, the perfect month for a clearout to make space for 2019!
-And if you’ve been hoarding jewellery that you never wear or even think you like anymore, January is the perfect month to
+And if you’ve been hoarding jewellery that you never wear or even think you like anymore, January is the perfect month to sell your jewellery, and get in some funds for buying jewellery to match your 2019 wardrobe, or even for a little holiday to escape the cold!

 If you’re thinking about selling your jewellery, we’ve put together a helpful guide to make sure you get the most out of the process, and can happily part with all your unwanted jewellery.